BUDGET, HEAT PUMP

 If you want to make a pessimistic calculation, take your annual consumption and divide by the COP 7/60 for example, here 2.62. (case radiators).

-In fact, you can't calculate the power consumed by a Daikin 16 heat pump from a data sheet, but must base your calculations on actual data representative of your specific home.
-Elements that influence consumption include:
+The power consumption of a Daikin 16 heat pump cannot be calculated from a data sheet, but must be based on actual data representative of your specific home.
+The elements that influence consumption include:

 • The volume to be heated in your home in m3

 • Which climate?
-Rather harsh or temperate (you may find slightly higher or lower values in practice, depending on whether you're in the Alps in Italy or Switzerland, or on the Côte d'Azur in France, for example.
-The average value considered by the standard corresponds fairly well to a standard European climate...not on top of a mountain, that's for sure.
+Rather harsh or temperate (you can have slightly higher or lower values in practice depending on whether you are in the Alps in Italy or Switzerland or on the French Riviera for example.
+The average value considered by the standard corresponds quite well to a standard European climate...it is sure not on top of a mountain.

 • You have radiators or floor heating

-• Whether or not the heat pump makes hot water (and for how many people)
+• The heat pump makes hot water or not (and for how many people)

 My Daikin 16kW heat pump uses too much electricity

-If you have the impression that your Daikin heat pump consumes too much energy, there may be several reasons: It is incorrectly sized for your home.
+If you feel that your Daikin heat pump consumes too much energy, there may be several reasons: It is incorrectly sized for your home

 It uses too often an electric resistance as backup (9kW on this model)